DAILY DISCIPLINE #187

 Matthew 25:33, 40

-Who are "these brethren of mine"?
+Who are "these brethren of mine" or "the least of these my brethren"?
 Some feel they are the Jewish people undergoing extreme trial and testing.
 Others say these must be the 144,000 Jewish believers who are identified with the Lord behind the scenes during the Great Tribulation.
 Still others feel they refer to the individual (the Jew or non Jew) who are in need during the last days.
 Either way we have an obligation to show love and kindness to all people at all times.

 Day 11- Does the Lord ask those being judged any questions?